ilopmar/grails-slug-generator/README.md

 * 0.1 - 02/Aug/2012 - Initial version
 * 0.2 - 11/Jan/2013 - Fixed issue with some characters like '¿' and '¡'
+* 0.3 - 06/Apr/2013 - Fixed issue #4 and added additional param to generate ascii-only slugs.
+Thanks [@niwibe](https://github.com/niwibe) for the pull-requests